CAFRE College Advisory Group (CAG)

 The College Advisory Group (CAG) is an Expert Committee responsible for providing advice at a strategic and operational level to the management team of College of Agriculture, Food and Rural Enterprise (CAFRE) on the delivery of CAFRE programmes for the Northern Ireland Agri-food industry.

-The group was established in January 2007 and reports to the College Director, Martin McKendry.
+The group was established in January 2007 and reports to the interim College Director, Paul McHenry.

 The Group comprises a Chair, and 13 members.
 Each member has been appointed to represent various sectors relevant to the role and work of CAFRE.
 The appointment information can be found here.